 We cover numerous dual circuit combinations; the key ones are listed below: -

-• Fibre / fibre – two dedicated point to point services gives the strongest business continuity story.
+• Fibre/fibre – two dedicated point to point services gives the strongest business continuity story.
 A combination of two fibre ethernet links offers the strongest business continuity as they are delivered as diverse links from separate exchanges into a customer site.
-Telecoms World offer a range of bearer and bandwidth options.
+Telecoms World offers a range of bearer and bandwidth options.
 Back up and active-active presentations supported.

 • Where budget is constrained copper products can be used as a primary service with 4G as a backup.